Living/Kitchen/Dining Space at Kidani Village at Disney’s Animal Kingdom Villas

 The easy chair…

 …converts into a bed that I measured as 30 inches by 75 inches, also with a four inch cushion–it’s more comfortable than the couch.

 The presence of both these means that unlike many DVC villas, One Bedroom Villas at Kidani Village can sleep five, and Two bedroom Villas nine.

 The design of the various connecting doors means that no one needs to walk through this area while it is in use for sleeping to get to another room–not true of all DVC villas, and another feature making the design of this space more livable.

-The final elements of this space are the balcony–which you can see between the beds above–and the TV/dresser thingy.
+The final elements of this space are the balcony–which you can see between the beds above–and the dresser, with large TV above.

 This review continues here!